 Web Hosting Costs

 In general, shared hosting is the cheapest because you share the resources with other websites.
-Managed hosting and VPS fall in the next category as they provide you more control and resources.
+Managed hosting and VPS fall in the next category as they provide you with more control and resources.
 Dedicated servers are usually the most expensive option of the lot.

 Shared hosting price range: $5 – $10 per month